Property dispute resolution

 A company’s property is one of its most important assets, yet premises are rarely the core focus of a business.
 Time spent dealing with lengthy disputes can detract from key commercial priorities.

-Our UK team, led by three nationally recognised real estate litigation partners, advises on all property litigation-related issues including property portfolio management matters for both landlord and tenants such as lease renewals, tenant default and high value and complex dilapidations claims.
+Our UK team advises on all property litigation-related issues including property portfolio management matters for both landlord and tenants such as lease renewals, contested break notices, tenant default and high value and complex dilapidations claims.
 We also have extensive experience in property development matters such as notices to complete, site clearance, easements, restrictive covenants and overage claims.

-Our team understands property management issues and disputes from your perspective; we protect your position, whether you are a landlord, tenant, developer or someone with an interest over another’s land.
-Our partner-led approach ensures that we deliver a high quality bespoke service and solutions which are commercially-focused and tailored to clients’ needs and objectives - externally recognised by Chambers 2015.
+Our team understands property management issues and disputes from your perspective; we protect your position, whether you’re a landlord, tenant, developer or someone with an interest over another’s land.
+Our partner-led approach ensures that we deliver a high quality bespoke service and solutions which are commercially-focused and tailored to clients’ needs and objectives - externally recognised by Chambers and Legal 500.

 Sector experts - our clients span numerous sectors and range from high street retailers to high end luxury; private investors, developers and pension funds to a variety of public sector clients including central government organisations, local authorities, and health organisations such as NHS Property Services.